A low order divergence-free H(div)-conforming finite element method for Stokes flows: Model, notation and method

 We note that the functions in $V_{h}^{1}$ are totally continuous, while the functions in $RT0$ may have discontinuous tangential components across the interelement boundaries.
-The following lemma depicts a simple but important fact in our method.
+The following lemma depicts a simple but important fact in our method. \begin{lemma} $V_{h}^{1}\cap RT0=\{\bf 0\}$. \end{lemma} \begin{proof} Consider a simplest case in two dimensions (see \cref{fig:basic}).